devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 We will use this tag to test our security setup in a later chapter.

+## Create a new Project

+For the subsequent exercises we need a new project:

+- Create a new OpenShift Project `workshop-prod`
 ## Architecture recap

 {{< figure src="../images/workshop_architecture_outer_loop.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}